absolunet/docs-node-ioc/src/docs/07_tests/01_test-commands/en.md

 ```

 You can also pass `--type=all` as an option.
-This is the default behaviour.
+This is the default behavior.

 ## The make:test command

 To quickly scaffold a test class, the `make:test` is perfect.
-It also allow you to create the wanted test in the proper folder.
+It also allows you to create the wanted test in the proper folder.

 ```bash
 node ioc make:test MyClassTest